Are your trees / plants / grass stressed, in poor condition, of low vigour, under attack, or subject to compaction or other site related pressures?

 First we test the soil with a penetrometer

-This measures the resistance of the soil and gives us an indication of both the level of compaction and the depth that it reach’s.
-From this we can determine which of our machines is most suitable for your site and requirements.
+This measures the resistance of the soil and gives us an indication of both the level of compaction and the depth that it reaches.
+From this, we can determine which of our machines is most suitable for your site and requirements.

 By pushing a 22mm diameter hollow probe into the soil, we can inject nitrogen gas at pressures up to 50 bar to a depth of 750mm, creating fissures within the soil layers, relieving compaction and aerating the soil.